silkroadnomad/kurento-meteor/one2many-call/README.md

 ##known issues
 1. force-ssl package breaks cordova in this version
 2. don't upgrade to meteor version 1.3 because cordova-plugin-iosrtc package does not work with cordova 4
+3. presenter gets wrong iceCanditates back from server when viewer connects ()

+##Todo
+- (online) make Bootstrap work - (bootstrap should be included why its not reacting)
+- (online) enable ssl (necessary for android)

+##Done
+- 2016-03-16 (offline - Train Eggenfelden-Kufstein) - enable spinner